0zero/disaster_response/README.md

 This will install various Python packages including `numpy`, `pandas`, `sklearn`, `plotly`, `flask` and their dependencies.

 ### Run Instructions:
+:information_source: The model saved in this repository is stored with [git lfs](https://git-lfs.github.com/) :information_source:

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database